Smars-Bin-Hu/AMOD-5410-team-project-ecommerce-DWH/src/README/quick-start.md

-# 🚀 Quick Start
+# 🚀 Source Code Quick Start

 ### System Requirements

 Your Environment Requirements:

-- Operating System: MacOS 12 above, Windows 10, 11, Linux Ubuntu 20.04+/Debian
+- Operating System: MacOS 11 above, Windows 10, 11, Linux
 - Docker v28.0.1 (to get the cluster images)
 - git (to get the source code to run the cluster)
+- Bash

 In Docker Settings, you could config the memory, disk, number of cpu cores etc.
 Recommend setting: